 Your clients want to target the world, but how about saving the world?
 LEaF Translations is proud to be 100% carbon neutral thanks to a partnership with Ecologi.
 Pick us for your multilingual keyword research and plant the seed.

-Case study: Spanish keyword research, keyword mapping and URL & title tag translations for the Chinese, Japanese and Korean markets, for a leading technical SEO agency in Leeds
+Case study: Multilingual keyword research, keyword mapping and URL & title tag translations for the Chinese, Japanese and Korean markets, for a leading technical SEO agency in Leeds

-We have been working with a leading technical SEO agency in Leeds since 2020.
-One of our first projects concerned Spanish keyword research and translation services, as well as keyword research for the Chinese, Japanese and Korean markets.
+We have been working with a leading technical SEO agency in Leeds since 2020, providing Spanish keyword research and translation services, as well as keyword research for the Chinese, Japanese and Korean markets.

-Our collaboration meant that the SEO agency was able to effectively outsource the multilingual keyword research so that they were free to focus on their areas of expertise, while relying on LEaF to deliver the Spanish keywords and translations that they required.
+Our collaboration meant that the SEO agency was able to effectively outsource the multilingual keyword research so that they were free to focus on their areas of expertise, while relying on LEaF to deliver the Chinese, Japanese and Korean keywords and translations that they required.